White Cloud Temple (Baiyun Taoist Temple)

 Among all the halls, only one hall has two floors.
 The first floor is dedicated to the god Sanqing and on the second floor four other gods – the main assistants of the Jade Emperor – are worshiped.
 In front of the hall, a gilded copper incense burner is seated.
 It was cast in the Ming Dynasty and is delicately engraved with 43 dragons.

 The West Section

-In the west section you will find the statue of the divine animal Te, Citang Hall, Baxian Hall, Luzu Hall and other halls.
+In the west section of White Cloud Temple, you will find the statue of the divine animal Te, Citang Hall, Baxian Hall, Luzu Hall and other halls.

 The statue of the divine animal Te will greet you when you enter the west section.
 Te has a mule's body, a donkey's face, the ears of a horse and the hooves of a cow.
 Legend has it that Te can cure any illness.
 If a person is unwell, he could touch his own body where he feels discomfort or sickness and then touch the same part of Te, and he will recover from the disease and be cured.

 Citang Hall, built in 1706, is where the statue of the Taoist Wang Changyue is housed.
 Inscriptions carved in the stone in the wall are the treasure of it.

 You will find Sanxing Hall, Cihang Hall, Zhenwu Hall and Leizu Hall in the east section of the grounds.
 Sanxing Hall is the hall dedicated to the great doctor Hua Tuo who lived during the Eastern Han dynasty (25-220); Cihang Hall is the place of worship for the God of Fire; Zhenwu Hall is where God Zhenwu is housed; and Leizu Hall is where the gods who master the changing of the weather are worshiped.